Equifax Will Offer Free Credit Locks for Life, New CEO Says - Slashdot

 However they are smaller: ~80 million people in Germany and they have datasets for ~66 million people and 5 million businesses.
 They have 750 employees and have revenues of approx. 150 million euros.

-Every form of credit transaction already has this kind of consent here in Europe too, just like have the
+Every form of credit transaction already has this kind of consent here in Europe too, just like have they have it in the US.
+Have you read your card legalese?

+The difference between Europe and the US is: very few things are bought on credit.
+Europeans don't buy groceries, clothes with credit cards, they use cash.
+Alternatively they use their EC cards (which grew out of eurocheques: europe wide usable cheques).
+EC cards draw the money directly from your banking account and is therefore usually not a form of credit: if you don't have enough cash there, the transaction won't get through.

 Re: The Law Should Not Allow Equifax To Exist.
 Per (Score:2)